 Save it for Later

-- 11/2 lbs of boneless, skinless chicken thighs, diced into 1 inch pieces
+- 11/2 lbs chicken thighs diced into 1 inch pieces

 - 2 tablespoon of coconut oil or other oil for cooking

 - 3 cups of freshly made coconut milk, or

 - 1 cup of canned coconut milk diluted with 2 cups of water